R37r0-Gh057/AnyaPath-Pygame/README.md

 **AnyaPath** is a small mind-reading game inspired by **Anya Forger** from *Spy × Family*, where Anya guesses any word you're secretly thinking of using a fun matrix-based trick.

-This project was originally created in **2022 while learning Pygame during college**.
+This project was originally created in **2022 while I was learning Pygame during college**.
 Years later, I revisited it to refactor, redesign, and modernize the game while preserving the original gameplay idea.

 The goal of this remaster was simple: